materialsproject/pymatgen/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+Provide any example files that are needed to reproduce the error, especially if the bug pertains to parsing of a file.

 **Expected behavior**
 A clear and concise description of what you expected to happen.